invictus125/item-info-service/README.md

   To run in debug mode, `npm run start:debug`.

+# Command Line Options

-* There are several command line flags available to change the behavior of the program:
+There are several command line flags available to change the behavior of the program:
   - -h,-H,--help,help : Prints the command line usage information
   - -c,-C,--config : Allows specification of a configuration file.
 This file must be in JSON format.
   - -d,-D,--debug : Puts the service in debug mode.
 Informational messages will be put into stdout, along with performance statistics in some cases.